Charitable giving and tax deductions

 Ordinary-income property3 | Limited to your basis | Limited to your basis |

 If you plan to itemize your deductions, the IRS requires that you substantiate your donation.
-For amounts less than $250, records such as a cancelled check, bank statement or credit card receipt can suffice.
+For amounts less than $250, records such as a canceled check, bank statement or credit card receipt can suffice.
 For donations of $250 or more, you must obtain written acknowledgement of the donation from the charity (a donation receipt).
 All qualified charities should be able to provide you with this documentation and many send them automatically.